Intelligence Squared

 02/10/2015 Duration: 01h07min

 British children are the most tested in the industrialised world.
 Is regular testing worthwhile training for success in later life, or have our schools become exam sausage factories?
 Our panel of experts debated whether regular school testing helps our children to flourish or hinders their development.
 Support this show http://supporter.acast.com/intelligencesquared.
 See acast.com/privacy for privacy and opt-out information.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 • Yuval Noah Harari on the myths we need to survive